tseiman/BX31_DemoOctaveSystem/README.md

 # BX31_DemoOctaveSystem
-Bluetooth scanner which feeds it's data to the Legato DataHub - to be used with Sierra Octave
+Bluetooth scanner which feeds it's data to the Legato DataHub - to be used with SierraWireless Octave